 Regional Sport and Physical Activity Coordinator – Northwest Region

-The mission I·SPARC is to improve the health outcomes of Indigenous people across British Columbia by supporting and encouraging physically active communities.
+The mission of the Indigenous Sport, Physical Activity and Recreation Council (I·SPARC) is to improve the health outcomes of Indigenous people across British Columbia by supporting and encouraging physically active communities.
 The programs delivered by the I·SPARC are designed to build capacity and increase access to sport, recreation and physical activity in First Nations, Métis Chartered Communities, Aboriginal Friendship Centres, schools and other delivery agencies throughout BC.

 I·SPARC is seeking a candidate to fill the following full-time staff vacancy: Sport and Physical Activity Coordinator for the Northwest Region.
-Reporting to the Director – Sport, and working closely with the Regional Lead and Coordinating Group of their respective Regional Committee, the primary role of the Regional Coordinator is to engage stakeholder groups in the design and delivery of community-based, culturally relevant sport, recreation and physical activity programs for Indigenous people throughout the Region.
+Reporting to the Director – Sport, and working closely with the Provincial Coordinator, Sport Development and Community Engagement, and the Regional Lead and Coordinating Group of their respective Regional Committee, the primary role of the Regional Coordinator is to engage with Indigenous communities and organizations (e.g. First Nations, Métis Communities, Friendship Centres, etc.) in the design and delivery of community-based, culturally relevant sport, recreation and physical activity programs for Indigenous people throughout the Region.
 The ideal candidate will possess an extensive background in the areas of sport, recreation and physical activity and have established networks/connections among Indigenous communities and organizations within the Region.
 Successful applicant will be required to reside in the region (Northwest region map available at http://isparc.ca).

 Competencies and Requirements

 - Post-secondary degree/certificate

 - Applied knowledge of Indigenous community issues in BC

 - Work experience in the field of sport, recreation, and physical activity

 - Strong verbal and written communication and presentation skills